Home

 • computational imaging schemes for biomedicine

-The group is headed by Kishan Dholakia, and consists of an international mixture of multi-disciplinary research staff and PhD students.
+The group is headed by Kishan Dholakia and Graham Bruce, and consists of an international mixture of multi-disciplinary research staff and PhD students.

 We are based in the School of Physics & Astronomy, and part of the Centre of Biophotonics and the Sir James Mackenzie Institute for Early Diagnosis.
 Our work has generated several commercial projects, such as the Elliot Scientific Optical Tweezer range and the M-Squared Aurora microscope.
-Our research is presently funded by a number of sources, including the UK EPSRC, the European Union Framework 7 programme and the EU Horizon 2020 Programme.
+We gratefully acknowledge current funding from EPSRC, BBSRC, and the Photonics and Quantum Accelerator.

 We are always delighted to hear from potential new postdoctoral staff, postgraduate students and summer interns – please contact Prof Kishan Dholakia or Dr Graham Bruce with informal enquiries.
 Open PhD projects can be found here.